Perry’s studio moves toward reopening while industry waits

 Along with Perry’s studio, other studios in Georgia have implemented their own health and safety plans, but are waiting to see if they coincide with the rest of the industry.
 Perry declined an interview request.

-Pinewood is focusing on security, limiting the number of guest on sets and using a device to purify the air to eliminate microbes that cause the virus to spread.
+Pinewood is focusing on security, limiting the number of guest on sets and using a device to purify the air to try to stop the virus’s spread.
 Another production company, Swirl Films, has recently installed LED screens and walls on their stages to create any kind of indoor or outdoor scene.

 When the moment is right, studios owners say they will be ready.